V2dha/alphadoc/README.md

 Features
 --------
 * Auto-generates docstrings with a customizable template for functions.
-* Automatically fixes the code according to the standard PEP-8 style convention for python.
 * Support for common and widely used docstrings formats such as Numpy, Google, ReStructured Text and Epytext (Javadoc)

 Installation